AndyButland/UmbracoPersonalisationGroups/ReadMe.md

  - **Personalisation Group** is a document type where the group itself is created.
 You can place these inside the folders.
 It comes with a single property called *Group definition* of a data type also provided with this package.
  - **Personalisation group definition** the data type provided to allow the definition of personalisation group, based on a new property editor provided in the dll installed with the package.
  - **Personalisation group picker** is an data type instance of the multi-node tree picker property editor, for the selection of groups for given piece of content

+There's also a NuGet installer if you prefer to use that:

+    PM> Install-Package UmbracoPersonalisationGroups

+However this will only install the dll, not the document types and data types.
+As such I'd reccommend if you do want to use NuGet for ease of updates, do the following:

+- Install the package from our.umbraco.org
+- Then install from NuGet to get the dll as a package reference

 ### Example usage